i1oveMyse1f/algo-cource-cte/README.md

 # algo-cource-cte

-Cource in Center of Teaching Excellence (for schollchildren)
+Сourse on Algorithms and Data Structures in Center of Teaching Excellence (for schollchildren)